-Luxembourg: Publications Office of the European Union, 2019
+Seville: European Commission, 2019

-© European Union, 2019
+© European Union/European 2019

 The reuse policy of the European Commission is implemented by Commission Decision 2011/833/EU of 12 December 2011 on the reuse of Commission documents (OJ L 330, 14.12.2011, p.
 39).
 Reuse is authorised, provided the source of the document is acknowledged and its original meaning or message is not distorted.
 The European Commission shall not be liable for any consequence stemming from the reuse.
 For any use or reproduction of photos or other material that is not owned by the EU, permission must be sought directly from the copyright holders.